Jump to:

 Patho-anatomy/physiology

-Humans have 2 forms of the SMN gene, SMN1 and SMN2.
-SMN1 produces primarily full length SMN protein but the SMN2 form is able to encode a small amount of normal SMN protein (10%-15%).4 All patients with SMA lack a working SMN1 gene, and the amount of full-length protein produced by SMN2 is insufficient for normal motor neuron function.
-SMN2 copy number varies in the population, and the variability of SMA disease severity is primarily related a patient’s SMN2 copy number.
+The SMN1 gene produces SMN protein which may influence mRNA synthesis in motor neurons (Friesen.
+Kerr, Up).
+A deficiency of this protein leads to improper function of alpha motor neurons in the spinal cord, leading to degeneration and severe muscle weakness (Ciafaloni) Humans have 2 forms of the SMN gene, SMN1 and SMN2.
+SMN1 produces primarily full length SMN protein but the SMN2 form (often called the SMA “back up gene”) is able to encode a small amount of normal SMN protein (10%-15%).4 All patients with SMA lack a working SMN1 gene, and the amount of full-length protein produced by SMN2 is insufficient for normal motor neuron function.
+SMN2 copy number varies in the population, and the variability of SMA disease severity is primarily related to a patient’s SMN2 copy number.
+Individuals with more SMN2 copies have a less severe form of SMA than those with fewer copies.
 However, other factors besides SMN2 copy number affect the phenotype such that prognosis cannot be fully predicted by the SMN2 copy number.

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)